 Later, another detector, the 7-foot bubble chamber, began routine operations in 1974.
 The following year, the 7-foot chamber was used to discover the charmed baryon, a particle composed of three quarks, one of which was the "charmed" quark.
 This result helped physicists confirm that new member of the quark family.

 Three discoveries made at the AGS—the muon-neutrino, a symmetry-breaking called CP violation and the J/psi particle—each won the Nobel Prize in physics.

-One of the world’s most widely used scientific research facilities, the National Synchrotron Light Source (NSLS) is host each year to about 2,400 researchers from more than 400 universities, laboratories, and companies.
-Beginning in the 1980s, research conducted at NSLS has yielded advances in biology, physics, chemistry, geophysics, medicine, and materials science.
+One of the world’s most widely used scientific research facilities, the National Synchrotron Light Source (NSLS) hosted about 2,400 researchers annually from more than 400 universities, laboratories, and companies.
+Beginning in the 1980s, research conducted at NSLS yielded advances in biology, physics, chemistry, geophysics, medicine, and materials science.

 An accelerator takes stationary charged particles, such as electrons, and drives them to velocities near the speed of light.
 Forced by magnets to travel around a circular storage ring, the charged particles give off electromagnetic radiation and lose energy.
 This energy is emitted in the form of light—a phenomenon known as synchrotron radiation.

 While it cannot be seen by the human eye, when used in certain ways and viewed by special detectors, this light reveals structures and features of individual atoms, molecules, crystals, cells and more—especially when the wavelength and corresponding energy of the light are matched to the size of the sample being viewed.
 Because synchrotron light is very intense and well focused, it is preferred to light produced by conventional laboratory sources.